XinFinOrg/xdc-subnet-docs/docs/intro.md

 ---

 # Welcome
-Welcome to the technical documentation site of XDC enterprise private subnet!
-We are continuously adding materials to it.
+This site has been deprecated.
+We have migrated XDC-Subnet documentation to the official XDC documentation site https://docs.xdc.network/subnet/